ietf-wg-acme/acme/draft-ietf-acme-acme.md

 (HTTPS {{!RFC2818}}).
 In that case, the user's web server is intended to speak for one or more domains, and the process of certificate issuance is intended to verify that this server actually speaks for the domain(s).

-Different types of certificates reflect different kinds of CA verification of information about the certificate subject.
-"Domain Validation" (DV) certificates are by far the most common type.
-For DV validation, the CA merely verifies that the requester has effective control of the web server and/or DNS server for the domain, but does not explicitly attempt to verify their real-world identity.
-(This is as opposed to "Organization Validation" (OV) and "Extended Validation" (EV) certificates, where the process is intended to also verify the real-world identity of the requester.)

 DV certificate validation commonly checks claims about properties related to control of a domain name -- properties that can be observed by the issuing